gonza56d/stock-market/README.md

 ### Important

 * The API has a throttling system made from scratch, implemented with Redis.
 The `THROTTLING_SECONDS` environment variable value indicates how many seconds restrict the next request.
 Setting this value to **0 (zero)** will disable this feature.
+* The API uses Redis cache to store session tokens and throttling limits.
+* The API uses MongoDB to store users and auth data with hashed passwords.

 # Endpoints: